Snuggle/last.js/contributing.md

 - Fill in `Example Name` and `Description`.
 - To add additional installation instructions, please add it where appropriate.
 - To add additional notes, add `## Notes` section at the end.
-- Remove the `Deploy your own` section if your example can’t be immediately deployed to Vercel.
+- Remove the `Deploy your own` section if your example can’t be immediately deployed to last.js.

 ````markdown
 # Example Name